 Following the invasion of Ukraine, the UK government has allocated £4 million to help Ukrainian refugees enrol in higher education institutions in England for courses starting in 2022/23.

-This will enable Ukrainian students to attend education to improve their knowledge and skills and contribute to the UK’s growth, or the reconstruction of their home country once the conflict ceases.
+This will enable Ukrainian students in UK to attend education to improve their knowledge and skills and contribute to the UK’s growth, or the reconstruction of their home country once the conflict ceases.

 Home fees for Ukrainian students in UK

 The UK Council for International Student Affairs (UKCISA) has announced that those granted leave to remain under the Homes for Ukraine or Ukraine Family schemes, or under the Ukraine Extension scheme, will qualify for home fees for all courses starting the academic year 2022/23.